cristianoliveira/apitogo/README.md

 <p align="center">Make a fake api without a line of code for development purposes</p>

-**Working in progress**
+**Work in progress**

+### I wanna help!
+You can help this project by:

-Take a look on the desired features below.
-Help/suggestions are appreciated.
+ - Taking a look on the desired features below and implementing it.

+ - Help/suggestions are appreciated.
 Feel free to open an issue with any suggestion.

+ - Using and giving feedback

 # Motivation

 There are two motivations that made me create this project:

   - Prototyping SPAs.

     Each time that I need to create a SPA for an API that was designed but still not implemented I need to create my on server to provide the data needed to test.

   - Third Part APIs running locally

     Each time that I have a project that relies on third part apis I have problems to run it locally.

-That's why I am working on this project so next time that I need some simple API I gonna just get an api to go.
+That's why I am working on this app so next time that I need some simple API.
+I gonna just get an api to go.

 # Usage

+It implements a bunch of endpoits by default for you to use.

 ## Json Api
 Create a collection file inside the folder, for instance, `posts.json` with the follow format: